 Generally, a creditor will combine the ECOA and the FCRA notices into one.

 As of August 15, 2011, if a creditor charges you a higher annual percentage rate (APR) than it charges others, it has to comply with certain notice obligations.
 These FCRA notice requirements kick in if a creditor uses a consumer report in connection with deciding what regular APR to charge for new or existing credit, and offers you a rate less favorable than the rate it offers approximately 40% of other consumers to whom it offered a similar type of credit.
 The rule doesn’t require lenders to tell you that it offered a different type of loan to people with better credit.
 For example, if the creditor offers you a variable rate home loan, but offers fixed-rate home loans to a substantial number of its customers with better credit histories, it does not have to give you a notice telling you that.
 It only has to notify you if it offers a substantial number of customers a better rate on a variable rate loan.

 The notice requirement has many other exceptions and limitations.

 Required information for credit score notice.
-If the creditor chooses to use the credit score notice, it must provide you with the following information:
+If the creditor used a credit score, it must also provide you with the following information:

-If the credit you are requesting does not have an APR, the creditor must tell you if the most important credit term in the contract is different for you than for others.
+If the credit you are requesting does not have an APR, the same rules apply to the most important credit term in the contract is different for you than for others.
 For example, it might have to tell you that the utility service deposit it charges you is higher than what it charges others.